dotnsf/mynfo/README.md

   - `$ git push -u origin main`

   - (You can do this from GitHub web console without `git` CLI too.
 See (1-2). )

+  - Be sure that files in **remote** Git repository would be updated.
+Especially when you use automatic deploy pipeline, your application would use file directory in remote Git repository.

 - (1-2) In Web console GUI,